artefactual/atom-docs/user-manual/add-edit-content/rights.rst

 7. If you click on the :term:`Delete button` located at the bottom of the record.
 AtoM will ask you to confirm that you want to delete the Rights holder record.
 Click the "Delete" button to delete, or the "Cancel" button to return to Rights holder record :term:`view page`.
 If you click "Delete," the Rights holder record will be permanently deleted.

-click on
-   the
-   :term:`Delete button` located in the :term:`button block` located at the bottom of the record.
-3. AtoM will ask you to conform that you want to delete the Donor record.
-   Click the "Delete" button to delete, or the "Cancel" button to return to the Donor record :term:`view page`.
-If you click "Delete," the Donor record will be permanently deleted.

 :ref:`Back to top <rights>`